-Penalties for various types and categories of plagiarism (for a detailed explanation see the University Policy or Section 8 in the Departmental Guide to Essay Writing on RUConnected).
+♣ Penalties for various types and categories of plagiarism (See the University Policy or Section 8 in the Departmental Guide to Essay Writing on RUConnected).

-When a marker detects clear evidence of plagiarism, the offence is categorised as:
+When a marker detects evidence of direct or indirect plagiarism, the offence is categorised as:

-- 1. Class A (first-time minor infringements) - 2.Class B (repeated offences of a minor nature, more senior level than first year, involv-ing the Departmental Plagiarism Committee) - 3.Class C (major serious infringements involving Departmental Plagiarism Committee and the Senate Standing Committee on Plagiarism).
+- 1. Class A (first-time minor infringements) - 2.
+Class B (repeated offences of a minor nature, more senior level than first year, involving the Departmental Plagiarism Committee) - 3.
+Class C (major serious infringements, involving Departmental Plagiarism Committee and the Senate Standing Committee on Plagiarism).